Definition of “Indictment”

 Usually when a grand jury hands down an indictment the defendant is then arraigned.
 When a defendant is arraigned, the first step in a trial, an initial plea of guilty, not guilty, or no contest, is made in court.
 Unlike the actual trial, it’s used to enter the plea, decide if the defendant needs or already has representation, and if necessary sets their bail.
 After a defendant is arraigned they go to trial with either a jury or a judge.

-If you have been indicted for a crime, you need the expert assistance of a criminal defense attorney such as Sevens Legal, APC, to assist in the court process and all legal proceedings related to your case.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been indicted for a crime, you need the expert assistance of a criminal defense attorney such as Sevens Legal Criminal Lawyers, to assist in the court process and all legal proceedings related to your case.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.